Testing Strategy skill

+Testing Strategy is an agent skill for AI coding assistants (Claude Code, OpenClaw, Cursor, Codex).
 Testing pyramid, framework selection, mocking patterns, CI integration, flaky test management, visual regression, contract testing, mutation testing, and performance testing for production codebases.
+Install with: npx skills-ws install testing-strategy.

 copied ✓